 - Identify the trigger(s) – Try to find out exactly what is provoking your loved one or making them feel uncomfortable or upset.
 Consider factors such as the environment, people, pain, or discomfort.

 - Stay calm, speak patiently – Do not argue with them even if you disagree.
 Be reassuring and convince your loved ones that there is no immediate danger.
+Show that you care and you’re only looking out for their safety.

 - Your safety first – Keep any dangerous items or tools such as knives and scissors locked out or out of sight.
 Install door and window locks.
 If necessary, leave for a safe location and call for help.